 Inlays can be made of ceramic, porcelain, or a composite material.
 They are used specifically when the damage to the tooth is located in between the cusp tips (in the center of the tooth).

-Dental onlays are used when the damage is located on the cusp, or edge, of the tooth.
+Dental onlays in Highland Village are used when the damage is located on the cusp, or edge, of the tooth.
 It is also used if multiple teeth have been affected.

 To have either dental inlays or onlays placed, the tooth and surrounding area will first be numbed with a local anesthetic.
 Any decay present on the tooth will be removed.
 A small portion of the tooth will also be removed by drilling to make room for the inlay or onlay, but it will be a considerably smaller amount than for a crown.
 The tooth will then be cleaned, and an impression will be taken of the tooth, either digitally or using a putty-like material.
 A dental laboratory uses this impression to custom-make the inlay or onlay.
 At the end of the appointment, a temporary filling will be placed on the prepared tooth to keep it protected.
 When the restoration is completed, a second appointment to the dentist will be needed to have it bonded to the prepared tooth.

 Dental inlays in Highland Village and dental onlays in Highland Village are strong and long-lasting.
 They are also easy to care for, simply with daily brushing and flossing.